Harmontown/harmontown.github.io/docs/_episodes/304/index.md

 title:                "That Brain, She Die"
 image:                "episode-placeholder.jpg"
 description: |-
   Dan's still in bed recovering from shingles, but Schrab wants to know why Dan won't go to a movie with him.
 Rob Schrab almost lists his top four Infinity Wars spoilers, Spencer shares history of the incel movement, and Dan explains why his brain is gendered like a battleship.
-Featuring Dan Harmon, Brandon Johnson, Spencer Crittenden and Rob Schrab.
 showDate:
 releaseDate:          "2018-05-09 10:00:00Z"
 duration:             "02:06:31"